Manufacturing Services HSN Code 9988 and GST Rates [2026]

 Can job workers claim ITC?

-Is tailoring considered manufacturing service?
+Is tailoring considered a manufacturing service?

 What happens if goods sent for job work aren’t returned?